 Correct Weight for a Greyhound

-Obviously there are sometimes reasons why a dog may be slightly underweight or overweight due to medical conditions, age, or fussiness.
-This is just a bit of guidance in pictures for retired Greyhound owners.
+Obviously there can sometimes be reasons why a dog may be slightly underweight or overweight, such as medical conditions, age, metabolism or being a fussy eater.
+This blog is simply intended as a general guide in pictures for retired Greyhound owners.

-It’s important that your dog has a balanced and heathy diet to help maintain a good weight.
-You can find more information about feeding here - Feeding a balanced diet to your Greyhound — Barley Greyhound Sanctuary (barleykennels.co.uk)
+It is important that your dog is fed a balanced and healthy diet to help maintain a good weight.
+You can find more information about feeding here: Feeding a balanced diet to your Greyhound — Barley Greyhound Sanctuary

-Below are photos to show Greyhounds at the correct weight, underweight and overweight.
+Below are example photos showing Greyhounds at a healthy weight, underweight and overweight.

-(Please note that the underweight hounds pictured below are now fit, healthy and living in their forever homes).
+(Please note: the underweight hounds pictured below are now fit, healthy and happily settled in their forever homes 🖤)

 Previous